Superalgos/Superalgos/README.md

 Use the control in the center of the turquoise bar to pull the bar up and down in order to make more room to either application.

 ![Drag-Panels](https://user-images.githubusercontent.com/13994516/58413461-1ac49600-8079-11e9-9dd8-96f416e75b33.gif)
+<br/><br/>

 Pulling the bar to the very top of the screen causes the _Charting System_ to stop consuming resources in your local machine, and gives you an ample view of the _Strategy Designer_.

-The Strategy Designer allows you to manage your _Trading System_.
+The **_Strategy Designer_** allows you to manage your _Trading System_.
 The structure represented by the various icons nested in a hierarchy of elements is the representation of the logic behind your _Strategies_.

 ![image](https://user-images.githubusercontent.com/13994516/58325421-f32bbe80-7e29-11e9-9478-9e6e4a02ae47.png)
+<br/><br/>

 Pulling the bar to the very bottom of the screen causes the _Strategy Designer_ to stop consuming resources from your local machine, and offers a full-screen view of the _Charting System_.

-The _Charting System_ plots indicators data along with the actions taken by the _Strategy Engine_ and the _Executor_, integrated with market data.
+The **_Charting System_** plots indicators data along with the actions taken by the _Strategy Engine_ and the _Executor_, integrated with market data.

 ![image](https://user-images.githubusercontent.com/13994516/58325972-c37db600-7e2b-11e9-9aa2-9f6faaf8dd94.png)
+<br/><br/>

-The _Strategy Engine_ backtests and forward tests the instructions defined on its _protocol_ file input.
+The **_Strategy Engine_** backtests and forward tests the instructions defined on its _protocol_ file input.
 In coordination with the _Strategy Executor_, the engine can also live trade.

-The _Strategy Executor_ interprets the execution instructions embedded at a _protocol_ file.
+The **_Strategy Executor_** interprets the execution instructions embedded at a _protocol_ file.
 The instructions determine the type of order to use, and what to do in every possible situation that could emerge during the placement and management of exchange orders.

-The _protocol_ refers to the _Superalgos Protocol_.
+The _protocol_ refers to the **_Superalgos Protocol_**.
 In conceptual terms, it is a file with a specific format capable of holding all the information concerning your _Trading System_.
 The _protocol_ allows us to standardize the way in which we describe strategies, so that the tools we develop to create or modify, visualize, backtest and deploy _Strategies_ can handle all _Strategies_ in a standardized fashion.
 It also allows _Strategies_ and even parts of _Strategies_ to be portable, along with many other features that will become possible in the future.

 In its current early version, the _protocol_ is simply the description of a JSON object which defines the desired automation.